 TGax editor: change subclause 26.5.2.4 as follows:

-A non-AP STA that receives a Trigger frame or a frame that carries a TRS Control subfield and that transmits an HE TB PPDU response shall follow the A-MPDU padding procedure described in 26.6.3 (A-MPDU padding in an HE TB PPDU) and construct the A-MPDU carried in the HE TB PPDU as described below provided the AP allocates sufficient resources for the non-AP STA to include MPDUs in the A-MPDU.
-Otherwise, the non-AP STA is not required to include MPDUs in the A-MPDU.
+A non-AP STA that receives a Trigger frame other than one of the MU-RTS Trigger frame and the NFRP Trigger frame (#20660) or a frame that carries a TRS Control subfield and that transmits an HE TB PPDU response shall follow the A-MPDU padding procedure described in 26.6.3 (A-MPDU padding in an HE TB PPDU) and construct the A-MPDU carried in the HE TB PPDU as described below provided the AP allocates sufficient resources for the non-AP STA to include MPDU(s) in the A-MPDU.
+Otherwise, the non-AP STA is not required to construct the A-MPDU and transmit the HE TB PPDU response (#20659).

-NOTE—The MU-RTS Trigger frame and the NFRP Trigger frame are exempt from these construction rules since the MU-RTS Trigger frame does not solicit an HE TB PPDU and the NFRP Trigger frame solicits an HE TB PPDU that does not carry an A-MPDU.
+NOTE—The response to the MU-RTS Trigger frame and the NFRP Trigger frame are exempt from these construction rules since the MU-RTS Trigger frame does not solicit an HE TB PPDU and the NFRP Trigger frame solicits an HE TB PPDU that does not carry an A-MPDU.

-An unassociated non-AP STA shall not include more than one Management frame in the HE TB PPDU that is sent on an RA-RU allocated for unassociated STAs.

-A non-AP STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include TRS Control subfield(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 26.4 (HE acknowledgment procedure) for generating the Multi-STA BlockAck frame if at least one of the received MPDUs solicits an immediate acknowledgment.
+The generation of A-MPDU in a TB PPDU by an unassociated non-AP STA is described in 26.5.5.5 (#20052)A non-AP STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include TRS Control subfield(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 26.4 (HE acknowledgment procedure) for generating the Multi-STA BlockAck frame if at least one of the received MPDUs solicits an immediate acknowledgment.
 The contents of the A-MPDU carried in the HE TB PPDU shall be as defined in:

 Table 9-531 (A-MPDU contents MPDUs in the control response context) if at least one of the received MPDUs solicits an immediate acknowledgment.